safing/web/_publications/2023-02-07-snowden-changed-everything.md

 Even as our software was labeled as "early development" - it managed to get 4.0k GitHub stars.
 Thousands of people downloaded and tested early software.
 Those people were in search for easy privacy.

 The masses do not want their entire lives to be surveilled by default.
 It is simply that they did not have a choice so far.
 And this is changing.
 We see it in our growth.
-And you see it too.
+[Portmaster is the fastest growing open-source project in 2022 without investments](https://runacap.com/ross-index/annual-2022/) (#4 overall).
+And you will notice this trend too.
 More and more people are standing their ground to make privacy possible in the age of mass surveillance.

 And along our societies, Portmaster will continue to evolve to a better future.
 There are tons of features planned, and we want to continue to make things simpler and simpler.
 To grandma and beyond!